john-science/john-science.github.io/_posts/2019-08-11-git-stash-workflows.md

 But we're not done with our changes to the `.gitignore` file, and suddenly we have other work to do.
 Someone on our team has made big changes to the repo in some other branch, and we need to go work on the other branch.

-Easy, to save our work locally, without commit any changes we just do:
+To save our work locally, without committing any changes we just do:

     $ git stash